JaimeVL/True-Business-Data/README.md

 *MICHAEL TO ADD MORE DETAILS.
 FEEL FREE TO CHANGE NAME TO SOMETHING BETTER! :)*

 ## Classifier
-We trained our business classifier using Python and the `scikit-learn` package to.
+We trained our business classifier using Python and the `scikit-learn` package.
 Before providing more details on this, here's a brief description of the two scripts we wrote:

 * **classifier_trainer.py** - Used to train the 3 stage logistic regression ensemble.
 It includes code to shuffle multiple datasets used to train different models and output the results in human and machine readable form.
 Finally, it includes a method to store the classifier as a set of pickled files so it can be loaded by a separate class.
 * **business_classifier.py** - Once the model is trained and stored as a set of pickled files, this uses it to classify any web page and also provide a method to receive all results from a website/domain to generate the final classification.